NativeScript/push-plugin/README.md

 Mixed messages are messages that contain in their load both **data** and **notification** keys.
 When such message is received:

-- The app is in foreground, the `onMessageReceived` callback is invoked with parameters (message, data)
+- The app is in foreground, the `onMessageReceived` callback is invoked with parameters (data)
 - The app is in background, the `onMessageReceived` callback is not invoked.
 A notification is placed in the system tray.
 If the notification in the tray is tapped, the `data` part of the mixed message is available in the extras of the intent of the activity and are available in the respective [application event](https://docs.nativescript.org/core-concepts/application-lifecycle) of NativeScript.

 Example of handling the `data` part in the application *resume* event (e.g. the app was brought to the foreground from the notification):